ibm-cloud-docs/vpc/console-tutorial.md

 1. In the **Network interfaces** area, you can edit the network interface and change its name.
 If you have more than one subnet in the selected zone and VPC, you can attach a different subnet to the interface.
 If you want the instance to exist in multiple subnets, you can create more interfaces.

    Each interface has a maximum network bandwidth of 16 Gbps.
 If the profile you selected for this instance has a maximum network bandwidth greater than 16 Gbps, you might want to create more interfaces to optimize network performance.
-For more information, see [Optimizing network bandwidth allocation for profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles#network-perf-notes-for-profiles).
+For more information, see [Managing network interfaces](/docs/vpc?topic=vpc-using-instance-vnics).
    {: tip}

    You can also select which security groups to attach to each interface.
 By default, the VPC's default security group is attached.
 The default security group allows inbound SSH and ping traffic, all outbound traffic, and all traffic between instances in the group.
 All other traffic is blocked; you can configure rules to allow more traffic.
 If you later edit the rules of the default security group, those updated rules will apply to all current and future instances in the group.